How To Interview a Subject Matter Expert: The Definitive 2023 Guide

 We’ve collaborated with dozens of SMEs over the years, and 99% of them have been wonderful to work with.
 The other 1%?
 Story for another day. 😅

 At the end of the day, one thing holds true.
 Subject matter experts are people, just like us.
 They have their good days and bad days.
 Strengths and weaknesses.
 Preferences and pet peeves.
 Commonalities and idiosyncrasies.
-Getting to know them quickly will only help you get the knowledge you need.
+Getting to know them quickly—and understanding how they approach personal knowledge management—will only help you get the insights you need.

 How to conduct a subject matter interview